Preference Assessments/Personality Tests

 This is a preference assessment that focuses on abilities, talents and other aptitude someone might have.
 An assessment in this category could be useful when hiring and, in particular, if you need people with specific qualities.
 You cannot, however, rely on it to help you design a process your team needs to use to solve problems.

 This one focuses on what motivates people to do what they do and how they react to given situations.
 It also looks at a person’s emotional status.
-Indeed, assessments in this category can be described as personality tests as they attempt to define what makes a particular individual.
+Indeed, we can describe assessments in this category as personality tests as they attempt to define what makes a particular individual.
 An example of an assessment in this category that is most used around the world is the Myers–Briggs Type Indicator (MBTI).
 Learn more about MBTI below.

 This is a preference assessment that focuses on how people react to how others in their proximity perceive them.
 It also seeks to identify how individuals express themselves in the presence of and to others.
 An example of a preference assessment in this category is DiSC, more about it below.